-Benzoyl Peroxide is the work horse for inflamed acne.
-If used properly by starting with lower strengths and and timing it use, you can kiss inflamed acne good bye!
+Benzoyl Peroxide is the workhorse for inflamed acne.
+If used properly, by starting with lower strengths and timed in, you can kiss inflamed acne goodbye!
 But remember, all BPO is NOT created equal.
-Over the counter and prescription BPO and be full of pore clogging ingredients and severely irritate the skin.
+Over the counter and prescription BPO and be full of pore-clogging ingredients and severely irritate the skin.
+Alson putting moisturizers into the BPO actually shuts down to BPO and it will not work.
 See an Acne Specialist for the best BPO available.

 BENZOYL PEROXIDE IS A POWERFUL ANTIMICROBIAL

 Benzoyl peroxide kills bacteria by reacting with bacterial membranes (via oxidation and free radical mechanisms).
 The beauty of benzoyl peroxide compared to traditional antibiotics is that bacteria can’t become resistant, and it actually works more effectively than antibiotic creams too!
 BPO is often combined with other acne treatments for these reasons.

 Benzoyl peroxide dissolves well in oil (it’s lipophilic), which means it can penetrate deep into pores and pimples.

 You don’t often see it listed as an exfoliant, but benzoyl peroxide is actually fantastic at loosening skin cells deep in the outer layer of skin (stratum corneum), deeper than salicylic acid can reach.

 Benzoyl peroxide also reduces inflammation, an important contributor to the development of a proper breakout.